ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 21.
 Node express controller details" caption-side="bottom"}

-We define upload used by imageUploadRouter on the line after the  by creating a new
+We define `upload` as used in the imageUploadRouter by creating a new
-`multer` instance with a storage property on the fourth line of the example.
+`multer` instance with `storage` as its only property.
 This property tells
 `multer` where to send the file from our multipart/form-data.
 Since the {{site.data.keyword.cloud_notm}}
 Platform uses an implementation of the S3 API, we set storage to be an
 `s3-multer` object.
 This `s3-multer` object contains an `s3` property that we
-have assigned to our `s3` object from line 7, and a bucket property that
+have assigned to our `s3` object earlier, and a bucket property that
-we have assigned the myBucket variable from line 8, which is assigned a
+we have assigned the `myBucket` variable, which is assigned a
 value of “web-images”.
 The `s3-multer` object now has all the data
 necessary to connect and upload files to our {{site.data.keyword.cos_short}} bucket when it
 receives data from the upload form.
 The name or key of the uploaded
 object will be the original file name taken from the file object when it
 is stored in our {{site.data.keyword.cos_short}} “web-images” bucket
-(TIP: use a timestamp as the filename for
+(TIP: use a timestamp as the filename for maintinaing filename uniqueness).
-maintinaing filename uniqueness).

 For local testing, a
-helpful task is to print the file object to the console, on line 17.
+helpful task is to print the file object to the console, `console.log(file)`.

-We perform a local test of the Upload form and the output from the
+We perform a local test of the Upload form and show the output from the
-console log of the file in the following example.
+console log of the file in the Example 22.

 ```
 { fieldname: 'img-file',